gonzalofranetovic/theme-academic-cv/content/event/rc282024/index.md

 location: Brown University, Providence, USA

 summary: Social Relationships as Distributive Inferences - Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality.
-abstract: SSocial Relationships as Distributive Inferences - Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality.
+abstract: Social Relationships as Distributive Inferences - Implications of Socioeconomic Segregation of Acquaintances on People's Attitudes Toward Inequality.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.